 One of the K4's early stallions was Hank Will, a son of Tonto Bars Hank purchased from Walter Merrick.
 Hank Will went on to become Arizona’s first AQHA Supreme Champion, earning points in Racing, Halter, Tie Down Roping, Heading, Heeling, Hunter Under Saddle, Working Cow Horse, Reining, Pole Bending and Western Pleasure.

 Chuck Sheppard went to work for the K4 as manager in 1959 and greatly influenced the quality of the K4 horse program.
-A top hand and rodeo cowboy, he continued to spread his knowledge for over 42 years, training, showing, and racing many champions.
-The Sheppard and Keickhefer families merged when Chuck’s daughter, Lynda, married Bob Kieckhefer’s son, John.
+A top hand, World Champion Team Roper and Pro Rodeo Hall Of Fame Inductee , he continued to spread his knowledge for over 42 years, training, showing, and racing many champions.
+The Sheppard and Kieckhefer families merged when Chuck’s daughter, Lynda married Bob Kieckhefer’s son John in 1970.

-Chuck and John were instrumental in purchasing the great stallion Driftwood Ike, the most famous son of AQHA foundation sire Driftwood, in 1963.
-He stood at stud at the ranch for 17 years and had a tremendous influence on the ranch’s breeding program.
+In 1963 Chuck and John were instrumental in purchasing the great stallion Driftwood Ike, the most famous son of AQHA foundation sire Driftwood.
+He stood at the ranch for 17 years and had a tremendous influence on the ranch’s breeding program.
 His colts were sought after by many rodeo cowboys throughout the years, and several of the mares being bred at K4 today still have Driftwood Ike on their papers.

 K4 Ranch now runs 20 broodmares with the bloodlines of Driftwood Ike, Tuffy Ike, Orphan Drift, Drifts Vaquero, Ike’s Last, Harlan, Oklahoma Star, Colonel Freckles, Cee Booger Red, First Down Dash, and Chick Bedeuno.

 Today Rick and Sarah Kieckhefer manage the K4 horse program.
-Rick is a National Finals Rodeo qualifier in calf roping, and Sarah is a 12-time Turquoise Circuit qualifier in barrel racing.
+Rick is a National Finals Rodeo qualifier in calf roping, and Sarah is a 18-time Turquoise Circuit qualifier in barrel racing.